SLP-Flashcards/Flashcards-Project/docs/index.md

 ## Team
 - Valerie Vreugdenhil

-  Valerie is a senior at Calvin from Portland, OR.
+  Valerie is a senior CS major at Calvin from Portland, OR.

 - Becca DiCosola